Tyill/sunnet/README.md

 * network structure is set in JSON;

 * base layers: fully connected, convolutional, pooling.
-Additional: resize, crop ..;
+Additional: resize, crop..;

-* basic chips: batchNorm, dropout, weight optimizers - adam, adagrad ..;
+* basic chips: batchNorm, dropout, weight optimizers - adam, adagrad..;

 * for calculation on the CPU, OpenBLAS is used, for the video card - CUDA / cuDNN;

-* for each layer there is an opportunity to separately set on what to count - CPU or GPU (and which one);

-* the size of the input data is not rigidly specified, may vary in the process of work / training;

 * interfaces for C++, C# and Python.